-Let’s take a look at the existing scientific evidence on various types of light, and how they can help treat a range of medical conditions, from cancer to acne — as well as their potential to help treat COVID-19.
+Let’s take a look at the various types of light, and the scientific evidence showing how they can help treat a range of medical conditions, from cancer to acne — as well as their potential to help treat COVID-19.

 Lurking just beyond the visible spectrum, infrared light (IR) — red light’s superpowered cousin — is already used to treat several illnesses.
 The human body experiences IR as a “gentle radiant heat”, and studies have shown its effectiveness at relieving rheumatoid arthritis, stiffness, and general pain.
 IR has also been tested on more complex neurodegenerative disorders such as Alzheimer’s and Parkinson’s.

 Far-infrared radiation (or FIR) increases blood flow and microcirculation, which stimulates wound healing, and could potentially treat ischemia, a medical condition where some parts of the body do not receive enough blood circulation.
 When FIR was used in a study on mice, it helped regrow their blood vessels.

 Infrared light can also be used as a tool to help treat cancer.
 Specifically, near-infrared light can show doctors where to remove a patient’s cancer, or even activate drugs that kill the cancer in a very targeted way.

 These methods, which are called photoimmunotherapy, have the potential to be less harmful cancer treatments than traditional cancer treatments, like chemotherapy, which can harm the body with repeated use.
 In clinical trials, photoimmunotherapy has even been shown to increase patients’ immunity to tumors, including in untreated areas of the body.